 Familial hypercholesterolemia is a disorder that is passed down through families.
 It causes LDL ("bad") cholesterol levels to be very high.
 The condition begins at birth and can cause heart attacks at an early age.

 Type II hyperlipoproteinemia; Hypercholesterolemic xanthomatosis; Low density lipoprotein receptor mutation

-Familial hypercholesterolemia is a genetic disorder caused by a defect on chromosome 19.
+Familial hypercholesterolemia is a genetic disorder.
+It is caused by a defect on chromosome 19.

 The defect makes the body unable to remove low density lipoprotein (LDL, or "bad") cholesterol from the blood.
 This results in high levels of LDL in the blood.
 High levels of LDL cholesterol make you more likely to have narrowing of the arteries from

 at an early age.
 The condition is typically passed down through families in an manner.
 That means you only need to get the abnormal gene from one parent in order to inherit the disease.

 In rare cases, a child may inherit the gene from both parents.
 When this occurs, the increase in cholesterol levels is much more severe.
 The risk for heart attacks and heart disease are high even in childhood.

 Symptoms that may occur include: